opensearch-project/documentation-website/_search-plugins/cross-cluster-search.md

 ## Prerequisite

-In order to use proxy mode, you need to ensure that:
+To use proxy mode, fulfill the following prerequisites:
-- the source cluster's nodes is able to connect to the configured proxy_address.
+- Make sure that he source cluster's nodes are able to connect to the configured `proxy_address`.
-- the proxy should be able to route connections to the remote cluster nodes.
+- Make sure that the proxy can route connections to the remote cluster nodes.

 ## Setting permissions